Repelente808/Repots/README.md

 Only avaiable for Arch-based distros using hyprland, can be installed in other distros, but youll need to download manually each app.

-after the warning tab, there's a preview tab with more images of the desktop, take a look!
+there's a preview tab with more images of the desktop, take a look!

 btw, sorry for the long preview video, i'm a bit slow and dont know well how to do all that XD